Last updated September 17, 2020

 - you have travelled outside Canada within the last 14 days.

-- you have no symptoms of illness, and you have not been exposed to someone known to have COVID-19 and you have not travelled outside of Canada within the last 14 days.
+- you have not been exposed to someone known to have COVID-19 and you have not travelled outside of Canada within the last 14 days and.:

 - you are waiting for results and you did not have symptoms when you were tested and do not have any now

 - you have symptoms of illness that are related to a pre-existing illness or health condition, and are not new.